Stability Requirements for Yacht Racing

 Meeting the minimum stability requirement

-For boats that do not have an RCD design category, compliance with OSR stability requirements may be demonstrated using either the Stability Index (STIX) calculated by the ORC Rating System or a Safety and Stability Screening (SSS) base value.
+For boats that do not have an RCD design category, compliance with OSR stability requirements may be demonstrated using either the Stability Index calculated by the ORC Rating System, by reference to lists of verified STIX data available from IRC or by using a Safety and Stability Screening (SSS) number.

-Alternatively, VPRS calaculates an SSS base value from measurement data.
+VPRS calaculates an SSS number from measurement data.
 It is displayed on page 2 of the rating certificate.
 Note that there may be some differences between the SSS calculated by VPRS and the SSS calculated by IRC.

 The OSR states the following minium requirements: